stelzner/monet/README.md

 ## Run
 Simply run `python main.py`.
-Adjust the configuration object created at the bottom of the file as needed, or use one configurations to reproduce the results above.
+Adjust the configuration object created at the bottom of the file as needed, or use one of the provided configurations to reproduce the results above.
 Note that the experiments on CLEVR were run on a V100 GPU with 32GB of memory, so you may need to reduce the model size in order to fit it on a smaller GPU.